adamfarahx/adamfarahx2/README.txt

-This is the process of making my website to host my existing and future analytical projects.
+This is the process of making my second website with more step-step detail to host my existing and future analytical projects.